tlwilliams895/gis-devops/docs/_sources/week06/project/index.rst.txt

 1. Your application is deployed via AWS at a live URL
 2. You use CentOS for your EC2 instances (details below)
 3. Setup a LaunchConfiguration to spin up new Web App EC2 instances
-4. You setup a VPC for your Web app, RDS, and ElasticSearch
+4. You setup a VPC for your Web app, RDS, and Elasticsearch
-5. ElasticSearch is hosted on an EC2 inside your VPC
+5. Elasticsearch is hosted on an EC2 inside your VPC
 6. Your application can consistently handle 300 requests per second
 7. Jenkins watches your repo pushes a release to S3 if all of the following pass: